Skip to Main Content

 The basic format for creating a Harvard reference for a UK case is:

-Names of the parties [Year of publication] Volume number (if available) Abbreviated Reference for the Law Report Series Start page
+Party names [Year of publication] Volume number (if available) Abbreviated Reference for the Law Report Series Start page

 ...as documented in Central London Property Trust Ltd v High Trees House Ltd [1947] KB 130

-You can generally use the first party name for any subsequent references if it is clear to which case you are referring:
+You can use the first party name for any subsequent references if it is clear to which case you are referring:

-If you wish to refer to specific pages within a judgment, then include these after the reference.
+If you wish to refer to specific pages within a judgment, then include these after the reference:

 Pepper (Inspector of Texes) v Hart [1993] AC 593, 594